by Lady H

 “Yeah, I know her.”
 He gulps.

 “Umm..”
 He looks like he is trying to find the right words.
 Henry watches him suspiciously.
 “I knew Darcy before I started school.”
 Oh no...
-“I moved into the house opposite her.”
+“I moved into the house opposite her about a month ago.”
 Henry can't believe it.
-“She's actually my girlfriend.”
+"We're dating.”

-“There is no 'we' James.
+“There is no 'we' or 'us' anymore James.
+That was over a year ago.
 You can go out with who you like, it's nothing to do with me.”
 She doesn't say it bitterly, she knows it really isn't anything to do with her.
 Well, it shouldn't be.
 So why does it still hurt so much?

-Henry knows it is none of her business, but she just has to know.
+Henry knows it is none of her business, but it's playing on her mind.
 “Who was your bad relationship?”

 “What?”
 James asks, confused.